s-voon/s-voon/README.md

 ## 👋 Welcome~

 Hi there!
 Welcome to my homepage.
-My name is Sharon and I'm a Data Scientist with expertise in data analysis and reporting, model development, database design, and data visualization.
+My name is Sharon and I'm a data scientist with experince in data analysis and reporting, model development, database design, and data visualization.

 ## ✨ About Me
 - 🎓 A recent graduate from Master of Data Science in The University of British Columbia
-- 💼 I have worked as a Data Associate for the past 1+ years
+- 💼 Worked as a Data Associate for the past 1+ years
 - ✏️ Co-author of the `autopredictor` Python package
 - 🗻 I enjoy small hike that leads me to scenic views
 - 🐡 I love snorkeling